achimschloss/fedcm-idp-typescript/README.md

    npm run start-local
    ```

-Note that as of now running on localhost will only allow you to play around with the base IDP functionality given the FedCM-APIs cannot be called in a non secure context.
+**Note:** It is not supported as of now to run multiple IDPs on different localhost ports.
+The FedCM APIs can be tested using an RP that runs on a different port on localhost.

 ## Deployment options

 This setup currently supports three deployment options.
-It can be run on localhost, deployed using dedicated domains (default) and via Heroku (deployed on localhost, Heroku takes care of the rest)
+It can be run on localhost, deployed using dedicated domains (default, supporting multiple IDPs) and via Heroku (deployed on localhost, Heroku takes care of the rest)

 ### Default deployment